airr-community/gldb-wg/germline_schema/docs/receptor_germline_gene_data_definitions.md

 # Receptor Germline Gene Definitions

-Data Items required to document receptor germline genes, including the information from which it was inferred, and its delineation according to defferent numbering schemes.
+Data Items required to document receptor germline genes, including the information from which it was inferred, and its delineation according to different numbering schemes.

 ## Germline Set